guilherme-stefano/MediatorPatternExample/README.md

 # MediatorPatternExample
-A simple Mediator Patter Example
+A simple Mediator Patter Example in .net Core